GianlucaCandiotti/mongo-node-env/README.md

-# Node Environment
+# Node/MongoDB Environment

-This repository contains the main structure to run a NodeJS environment provisioned with Vagrant and Puppet.
+This repository contains the main structure to run a NodeJS/MongoDB environment provisioned with Vagrant and Puppet.

 ## Setting up the environment